steno-aarhus/sdcar/hiring/dif-project/research-software-engineer.md

 -   Knowledge of and experience in implementing and adhering to FAIR principles

-Qualifications and experience **specific to the research software engineer** include:
+### research software engineer qualifications

 -   Demonstrated knowledge of and experience in using either Python or R for general programming tasks (need to be open to learning both)
--   Can develop software packages in Python or R that abides by community-accepted standard practices (e.g. PIP or CRAN)
+-   Has developed software packages in Python or R that abides by community-accepted standard practices (e.g. PIP or CRAN)

 **Optional** for this research software engineer position: